GanneGowtham/Mini-Projects-using-Tkinter-module/README.md

 - Word Guessing Game is a small application, which is about guessing the country name for the given Jumbled word.
 This application is done using Tkinter module in python

 - Color Guessing Game is about guessing the background color of the given word.

+- And many projects created using Tkinter module.
+Have a Look into projects folder :)